Spiral: In nature

 where n is the index number of the floret and c is a constant scaling factor, and is a form of Fermat's spiral.
 The angle 137.5° is the golden angle which is related to the golden ratio and gives a close packing of florets.

 Spirals in plants and animals are frequently described as whorls.
 This is also the name given to spiral shaped fingerprints.

 As a symbol

-A spiral like form has been found in Mezine, Ukraine, as part of a decorative object dated to 10,000 BCE.